How to Install Python 3.9 on Debian 11

 In this article, we’ll cover all you need to know and do to successfully install Python 3.9 on Debian 11.

-In order to install python 3.9 on your Debian 11 the server must meet the following prerequisites:
+In order to install Python 3.9 on your Debian 11 the server must meet the following prerequisites:

-- Acess to root
+- Access to root

 Updating your system and installing dependencies.